 Need Legal Help Concerning a Drug Crime?
 Contact a Trsuted Camden County Drug Crime Lawyer Today

 Have you been arrested for a drug offense in New Jersey?
 Are you confused and unsure of what to do next?
 If the answer to either of these questions is “yes,” please contact us as soon as you can.

 The decisions you make now can have lasting consequences for your criminal record, and your future.
 It might not seem like it right now, but you have several options on how to proceed.

 Whether you’re in Municipal Court or Superior Court, your rights are important.
-Let the experienced drug offense lawyers at Aydelotte & Scardella Law LLC help you protect them.
+Let an experienced Camden County drug crime lawyer from Aydelotte & Scardella Law LLC help you protect them.

 Frequently Asked Questions About Drugs Crimes in New Jersey

 Yes.
 Eligible patients may apply for an application to New Jersey’s medical marijuana program.
 If accepted, they can obtain up to two ounces of marijuana per month for the treatment of approved medical conditions, such as migraines, cancer, anxiety, glaucoma, and muscular dystrophy.

 New Jersey recognizes the fact that many individuals charged with drug offenses have an addiction or other drug dependency.
 For eligible non-violent offenders, criminal penalties will take a more rehabilitative and therapeutic approach.

 The goal is to help defendants fight their substance abuse problems through support, oversight and stern guidance.
 In return for avoiding jail time, participants must complete court-mandated drug treatments and submit to regular testing.